-Although October, the ‘official’ month of ‘I-see-pumpkin-everywhere’ had come to an end, it won’t stop me from sneaking this super power veggie into a lot of my meals (like this cozy pumpkin porridge, which was one of my favourites last month).
-Rich in vitamin A and high in antioxidants, pumpkin is nutrient dense but low in calories, so it’s a great ingredient to include in your diet, especially in the run up to Christmas, when a lot of us ladies are working extra hard in the gym for that ‘LBD season’… You know the one?!
+Although ‘pumpkin rich’ October has come to an end, it won’t stop me from sneaking this super power veggie into a lot of my meals (like this cozy pumpkin porridge, which was one of my favourites last month).
+Rich in vitamin A and high in antioxidants, pumpkin is nutrient dense but low in calories.
+So, it’s a great ingredient to include in your diet, especially in the run up to Christmas, when a lot of us ladies are working extra hard in the gym for that ‘LBD season’… You know the one?!

-Talking about the LBD season (aka ‘little black dress’ season), I, as well as thousands of other females across the country, used to get rather anxious to look my perfect (and slimmest) self in that party dress.
+Talking about the LBD season (aka ‘little black dress’ season), I used to get rather anxious to look perfect in that party dress.
 Dieting, juicing, depriving myself of certain foods and being super strict with ‘eating clean’ was pretty much a norm in the run up to Christmas.

 Thankfully, I got older and a lot wiser to realise how much of unnecessary pressure I was putting myself under and how unsustainable this kind of dieting was.
-As soon as I realised that diets would never work for me personally (the second my brain hears the word ‘diet’, it makes me crave all the things I’m not supposed to be eating), I learnt to re-focus on feeding my body with nourishing foods, eating mindfully and having a good balance around eating healthy and letting myself have an occasional treat.
-This way is so much more sustainable for me and I don’t feel like I have to resort to drastic diets to get myself in shape for a certain occasion.
+As soon as I realised that diets would never work for me personally, I learnt to re-focus on feeding my body with nourishing foods, eating mindfully and having a good balance around eating healthy.
+This way is so much more sustainable for me.
+I don’t feel like I have to resort to drastic diets to get myself in shape for a certain occasion.

 PUMPKIN, PEANUT BUTTER AND BANANA PROTEIN SMOOTHIE